camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 }
 ```

-Then the corresponding Avro schema to describe this message's structure would be:
+The corresponding Avro schema to describe this message's structure would be:

-##### Avro schema:

 ```json
 {